kkdlau/COMP4411-Impressionist/README.md

  - Choose File > Another Image (ALT+SHIFT+A) to load another image

 6. Mosaic:
- - This features works with 5X5 images
+ - This features creates tiles with 5X5 images
  - Choose File > Mosaic (ALT+M) and load the dataset folder `bonus/dataset`
+ - Please be patient as the processing time is long
  - After using mosaic, click the window to refresh the application for other features
  - I can tell that red and green doesn't match well
    - I tried SSIM, Average Color Distance, L1 Distance and L2 Distance